GRTLCollaboration/GRChombo/paper.md

 The key features of GRChombo are as follows:

-- BSSN/CCZ4 formalism with moving puncture: GRChombo evolves the Einstein equation in the BSSN [@Nakamura:1987zz;@Shibata:1995we;@Baumgarte:1998te] or CCZ4 [@Gundlach:2005eh;@Alic:2011gg] formalism with conformal factor $\chi = det(\gamma_{ij})^{-1/3}$.
+- BSSN/CCZ4 formalism with moving punctures: GRChombo evolves the Einstein equation in the BSSN [@Nakamura:1987zz;@Shibata:1995we;@Baumgarte:1998te] or CCZ4 [@Gundlach:2005eh;@Alic:2011gg] formalism with conformal factor $\chi = det(\gamma_{ij})^{-1/3}$.
 Singularities of black holes are managed using the moving puncture gauge conditions [@Campanelli:2005dd;@Baker:2005vv], and Kreiss-Oliger dissipation is used to control errors, both from truncation and the interpolation associated with regridding.

 - Boundary Conditions: The code implements periodic, Sommerfeld (radiative), extrapolating and reflective boundary conditions.